Skip to Content

 The impact of strokes on seniors

-Anyone can experience a stroke, from children to adults, but strokes are more prevalent in individuals over the age of 65.
+Anyone can experience a stroke, from children to adults, but they are more prevalent in individuals over the age of 65.
 Changes in blood vessels because of aging, along with a higher probability of chronic conditions like hypertension or diabetes, contribute to an increased risk of stroke.

 A stroke can lead to difficulties with memory, reasoning, and problem-solving.
 Physical impairments may include paralysis or weakness on one side of the body, difficulty with coordination and balance, and problems with speech and communication.
 Strokes can also impact mental health, leading to depression, anxiety, and personality changes in seniors.